 SIP (Session Initiation Protocol) is a protocol used in VoIP communications allowing users to make voice calls.
 Unlike the RTP protocol you need an external SIP server (like iptel.org) where both the receiver and transmitter can login (in SIP terms “REGISTER”) with a username (can also be a number) and password.
-Both devices login to the SIP server and then call each other by “dialing” the other username.
-The SIP server is only used to connect, the audio data stream is directly send from SIP client to SIP client.
+Both devices register at the SIP server and then call each other by “dialing” the other username.
+The SIP server is only used to initiate the connection, after that, the audio data stream is directly send from SIP client to SIP client.

 This small How-to explains a step by step procedure to setup LUCI STUDIO or LUCI LIVE as a SIP client.
-That is to be able to make or receive a SIP call.
+So that they are able to make or receive a SIP call.

 First you need a SIP account at a third party SIP server service like iptel.org or sip.audio.
-On registering you will have the following account details:
+After the registering you will have the following account details: